salimwid/salimwid/README.md

 💖 I’m currently excited to work on Recommendation Systems, Neural Networks, Operations Research and Causal Inference

 ***
-👋 I'm looking to find a summer internship or a full time position (graduating in September'22) in the Technology, Financial, Logistics & Smart Cities sectors.
+👋 I'm looking to find a full time position (graduating in October'22) in the Technology or Financial sectors.
 <br><br>Got something?
 Reach me at hello(at)info.widyasalim.com
 ***
 💻 Technology Stack: Python, SQL, R, HTML, Javascript, CSS